 IH 44 was approved by the Texas State Highway Commission on August 12, 1982 with 15.398 miles from 8th Street in Wichita Falls northerly with U.S. 277/281 to the Oklahoma line by the city of Burkburnett.2 This addition allowed the designation to continue southwest from Oklahoma City to Wichita Falls via Lawton along the Oklahoma Turnpike system.3

 Interstate 44 begins along the Central Freeway (U.S. 277-281-287) where the Broad and Holiday Street ramps tie in from 8th Street near Downtown Wichita Falls.
-Previously the Central Freeway ended with U.S. 277-281-287 following a one-way street couplet along Holliday Street south and Broad Street north southeast to an older freeway at 16th Street.
+Previously the Central Freeway ended with U.S. 277-281-287 following a one way couplet along Holliday Street south and Broad Street north southeast to an older freeway at 16th Street.
 Work starting on February 16, 1999 joined the two limited access highways by constructing a 1.7 mile long viaduct system above both Broad and Holliday Streets.
 With the addition of a $1.6 million flyover from U.S. 277-281-287 north to 6th Street, the $47.8 million project was finished seven months ahead of schedule on May 10, 2002.11

-The western terminus was previously located at the exchange joining IH 35 with the Turner Turnpike in north Oklahoma City, Oklahoma.
-The extension southwest to Texas was approved by AASHTO on June 28, 1982.
+The west end of IH 44 was previously located at the exchange joining IH 35 with the Turner Turnpike in north Oklahoma City, Oklahoma.
+The extension southwest to Texas was approved by the American Association of State Highway and Transportation Officials (AASHTO) on June 28, 1982.
 Part of this involved renumbering the northern and western portions of the I-240 urban loop encircling Oklahoma City a part of I-44.
 It also designated I-44 along the previously unnumbered H.E.
-Bailey Turnpike, and along side the U.S. 62 freeway from the Turnpike north end (U.S. 62/277) at Newcastle to I-240.13
+Bailey Turnpike, and along side the freeway for U.S. 62 connecting the Turnpike north end (U.S. 62/277) at Newcastle to I-240.13